JuliaAttic/QuDirac.jl/docs/op_math.md

 ```

 ---
-## Getting an Operator's Adjoint
+# Getting an Operator's Adjoint
 ---

-Take the conjugate transpose of an operator, simply use the `ctranspose` function:
+Take the conjugate transpose of an operator, simply call `ctranspose` on it:

 ```
 julia> gop #from the earlier example